 Tutorial classes will be held weekly commencing the week beginning Monday 3 August.
 Membership of tutorial classes is to be finalised by the end of the second week of semester.
 Students wishing to swap between tutorial classes after this time are required to present their case to the Lecturer-in-Charge, but should be aware that such a request may not be approved.

 Tutorials are an important component of your learning in this course.
 The communication skills developed in tutorials by regularly and actively participating in discussions are considered to be most important by the School and are highly regarded by employers and professional bodies.

 Learning Activities SummaryCommercial Law section

-This 6-week section of the course focuses on the Australian legal system, including the roles of the parliaments and the courts.
-It includes an introduction to the basic rules of contract law, exploring the rules for making valid contracts and interpreting their contents (including consumer protection statutory guarantees), as well as the rules that apply to ending contracts and remedies.
-The emerging role of e-commerce in modern times will also be considered.
+This 6-week section of the course focuses on the Australian legal system, including the roles of the parliaments and the courts, and includes an introduction to basic rules of contracts, including rules for making valid contracts, rules that apply to the contents of contracts, including consumer protection statutory guarantees, and rules that apply to ending contracts and remedies.

 Information Systems section